maritime-web/BalticWeb/README.md

 * dk.dma.embryo.dataformats.job.ShapeFileMeasurerJob : This job collects all shape files in the file system, measure their sizes and repopulates the database table ShapeFileMeasurements.
 The job will only measure new files.
 * dk.dma.embryo.dataformats.inshore.DmiInshoreIceReportJob: This jobs transfers inshore ice report files from an FTP server to a folder in the operating system, which ArcticWeb is installed on.
 See property embryo.inshoreIceReport.dmi.localDirectory.
 The job will only transfer latest files.
 * dk.dma.embryo.weather.service.DmiWeatherJob : This job transfers weather forecasts and warnings (XML files) from DMIs FTP server to the file system.
+* dk.dma.embryo.dataformats.job.FcooFtpReaderJob : This job transfers FCOO forecast data (NetCDF) from FTP server to local file system
+* dk.dma.embryo.tiles.service.TilerJob : This job deletes old tile set related files from the file system (georeference image file, log files, tiles) as well as deletes and creates TileSet entries in database.
+* dk.dma.embryo.tiles.service.TilerServiceBean : This is started by TilerJob to generate a tile set from a georeferenced image file
+* dk.dma.embryo.tiles.service.DmiSatelliteJob : This job transfers georeferenced images from FTP server to local file system

 ## Surveillance